 Born and raised in Gulu, Boni has seen first hand the need for economic opportunities for women.
 Kidnapped by the Lord's Resistance Army at a young age, his life was deeply affected by the impact of war on his homeland.
 As an adult, he has become dedicated to implementing change for his Acholi community and to assure his daughter has many opportunities available as she grows up.

 Haley's love for Uganda began at age 14, as the original founder of a club at her high school, dedicated to raising scholarship funds for Gulu students.
 After traveling to Uganda at 15, she knew the Acholi people would always have a place in her heart.
-Haley currently works for a nonprofit assisting women and children in domestic violence situations.
+Haley is currently pursuing a master's degree in social work while working for a nonprofit which assists women and children in domestic violence situations.

 Niki's dedication to social change began early in her high school career when she became a leader in raising money for Ugandan scholarship funds.
 Social change has continued to shape and guide her life as she studied international relations and justice, spent time in Tanzania, and completed two years of national service with AmeriCorps.
 She is currently pursuing a Master of Public Affairs at Indiana University.